gogocat/dataBind/README.md

     renderIntro: false
 }
 ```
-`once` is a reserved word if Filter logic that does one time only binding.
+`once` is a reserved word in Filter logic, which does one time only binding.
 In this example because `renderIntro` is false. `data-jq-if` will not render the bound element, and because it has filter of `once`.
-It will be re-render the element anymore even later  `renderIntro` is set to `true`.
+It will not re-render the element anymore even later  `renderIntro` is set to `true`. dataBind actually unbind the element after first render.

 ### Communicate between components
 dataBind use pub/sub pattern to cross comminicate between components.
 In the [**bootstrap examples**](https://gogocat.github.io/dataBind/examples/bootstrap.html)